Vas-P/kottans-frontend/README.md

 # Git

-С git / github знаком был давно, но использовал только через github desktop. Узнал много полезных вещей=)
+I was familiar with git / github for a long time, but I used it only from github desktop.
+Learned a lot of useful things =)

-**Закончил курс по git and github на udacity**
+**Finished course git/github at udacity**

 ![](images/git-udacity.png)

 # Linux, Command Line, HTTP Tools

-* mkdir - создать новую дир
+* mkdir - create new dir
-* cd - сменить местополежие
+* cd - change location
-* pwd - текущее местоположение
+* pwd - current location
-* ls - контент текущей директории
+* ls - current dir content
-* mv - для переименований и для переноса контента
+* mv - renaming and transferring content
-* more - контент текущего файла
+* more - current file content
-* cp - копирование из одной дир в другую
+* cp - copying from one dir to another
-* rm - удаление из опред. дир
+* rm - remove from spec dir
-* rmdir - удаление опред. дир
+* rmdir - remove spec dir
-* chmod - управление правами
+* chmod - rights administration
-* man - узнать комманды, например: 'man -k user'
+* man - check commands, for example: 'man -k user'
 * df - disk usage

 ![](images/linux1.png)